PIE-Cubed/2023-Jetson-Code/README.md

 <h2> Setting Up the Jetson </h2>
 <p>
-	Please see the instructions <a href="https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit">here</a> for setting up an Nvidia Jetson.
+	Please see the instructions <a href="https://github.com/PIE-Cubed/2023-Jetson-Code/wiki/Setup#----setting-up-the-jetson-nano">here</a> for setting up a Nvidia Jetson.
 </p>

 </br>